coezbek/rodo/README.md

 # Rodo
-Rodo is terminal-based todo manager written in Ruby with a inbox-zero mentality.
+Rodo is a terminal-based todo manager written in Ruby with a inbox-zero mentality.
 It takes inspiration from bullet journalling.

 ## Screenshot